princeton-vl/OMNI-DC/README.md

 We find that concatenating the output of Depth Anyting v2 to the sparse depth map improves the results consistently, especially when the input depth is sparse (error reduced by 50% on NYU with 5 points compared to v1.0).

 Download the [Depth Anything checkpoint](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth?download=true) to `src/depth_models/depth_anything_v2/checkpoints`.
 Usage is the same as v1.0.
 See `testing_scripts/test_v1.1.sh` for an example.
+Checkpoint can be downloaded [here](https://drive.google.com/file/d/1ssJYFB3rQD5JEYgG7W6tRJg1hpQKvqPD/view?usp=sharing).
 <details>
   <summary>Detailed Accuracy Comparison Between v1.0 and v1.1</summary>